NullMeDev/Noxhime/README.md

 - `noxhime-restart`: Restart the bot
 - `noxhime-config`: Edit the configuration file

+## IP/Port Whitelisting

+Noxhime Bot includes an advanced IP/Port whitelisting system for enhanced security.
+This prevents unauthorized access to the bot's API endpoints by restricting access to specific IP addresses and ports.

+For detailed documentation on the whitelist feature, see [docs/whitelist.md](docs/whitelist.md).

 ## Commands

+Noxhime Bot provides a comprehensive set of commands for both Discord interaction and server management.

+See the complete [Command Reference](docs/commands.md) for a detailed list of:
+- Discord commands for general users
+- Owner-only Discord commands
+- Server-side management commands
+- Whitelist management commands
+- API endpoints

+Here are some of the most commonly used commands:

+- `!status` - Check if the bot is online
+- `!ask <question>` - Ask the bot a question using AI
+- `!system` - Display system status and statistics
+- `!whitelist status` - Show current whitelist configuration

 ### General Commands
 - `!status` - Check if bot is online